The Evolution of Natural Gas Price Review Arbitrations

 Thus was born the price review clause.
 It allows either party to seek revision of the contract price if the conditions underlying the commercial bargain significantly change over time.
 This is the fundamental trade-off between the take-or-pay commitment of the buyer and the right to realign the contract price periodically to conditions in the destination market.

-Although the terms of specific price review clauses differ, they often:
+Although the terms of specific price review clauses differ, they often (but do not always):

-- specify a certain number of regular price reviews, which can be initiated at the request of either party on specified dates;
+- specify the intervals at which regular price reviews can be initiated at the request of either party on specified dates;

 - specify a certain number of ‘wildcard’ price reviews, which can be initiated by either party at any time;